-- 7. The procedural requirements set forth in Chapter 18.128 of the Napa County Code have been met. - Analysis: The variance application has been filed and notice and public hearing requirements have been met.
+7. The procedural requirements set forth in Chapter 18.128 of the Napa County Code have been met.

+Analysis: The variance application has been filed and notice and public hearing requirements have been met.
 The hearing notice was posted on May 3, 2014 and copies were forwarded to property owners within 300 feet of the subject parcel and all other interested parties.
-The CEQA public comment period ran from May 3, 2014 to June 2, 2014. - 8.
-Special circumstances exist applicable to the Property, including size, shape, topography, location or surroundings, because of which strict application of the zoning district regulations deprives such property of privileges enjoyed by other property in the vicinity and under identical zoning classification.
+The CEQA public comment period ran from May 3, 2014 to June 2, 2014.

+8. Special circumstances exist applicable to the Property, including size, shape, topography, location or surroundings, because of which strict application of the zoning district regulations deprives such property of privileges enjoyed by other property in the vicinity and under identical zoning classification.

-Analysis: The majority of the property is located the Flood Hazard Zone of Napa River and Bale Slough.
+Analysis: The majority of the property is located the Flood Hazard Zone of Bale Slough and Napa River.
 Bale Slough flows along the northeasterly boundary of the property.
-There are County and Federal regulations in place which would not restrict the construction of the winery in a flood hazard area, but the construction regulations would require the elevation of the building pad or require a specialially engineered building design.
-This would not preclude the development of a winery on this portion of the property, but could become a hardship for the property owner and require significant grading.
+There are County and Federal regulations in place which would not restrict the construction of the winery in a flood hazard area, but the construction regulations would require the elevation of the building pad or require a specialially engineered building design for a water-tight building below the base flood level.
+This would not preclude the development of a winery on this portion of the property, but would require alteration of the land with the on-haul of fill and significant grading, further disturbing the vineyards existing on the property.